 Malpractice by Healthcare Professionals, Hospitals, Nursing Homes

 "Our region is fortunate to have many excellent physicians, hospitals, nursing homes and long term care facilities.
 However, not all medical professionals or institutions maintain the same high standards of care.
 If you or a loved one has been injured due to medical malpractice or negligence you must take certain steps to preserve your legal options.
-Call me today and I will help you preserve your rights."
-Attorney Joseph P. Lenahan
+Call us today and we will help you preserve your rights."

 Medical malpractice, in all of its forms, is a highly complex area of the law practiced at Lenahan & Dempsey.